dogweather/forkful/content/en/java/files-and-io/checking-if-a-directory-exists.md

   \ verifying the presence of a file system directory before reading from it,\u2026"
 lastmod: '2024-03-13T22:44:59.984943-06:00'
 model: gpt-4-0125-preview
-summary: "Checking if a directory exists in Java is a fundamental task that involves\
-  \ verifying the presence of a file system directory before reading from it,\u2026"
+summary: Checking if a directory exists in Java is a fundamental task that involves verifying the presence of a file system directory before reading from it, writing to it, or performing any operations that require its existence.
 title: Checking if a directory exists
 weight: 20
 ---